One of the greatest things about block play is how educational it is for a wide range of ages.

 Their intentions change as they play: Young babies do not build structures when they first encounter blocks, just as 5-year-olds don’t stack blocks aimlessly.

-Block play is one of those activities that beautifully showcases how children are learning as parents and teachers are able to tell how their kids are developing just by looking at their block creations.
+Block play is one of those activities that beautifully showcases how children are learning because parents and teachers can tell how their kids are developing just by looking at their block creations.

 What starts as carrying blocks around often ends with intricately-designed structures.